berkaytrhn/Facial-Emotion-API/README.md

 # Facial-Emotion-API
-Backend API for Facial Emotion Classification Project, Will be accessed by web and mobile applications.
+<b>FastApi</b> API for Facial Emotion Classification Project, Will be accessed by web and mobile applications.

 <br>
 <br>